 Policy recommendations will be made to address any identified gaps in public health provision related to CL.
 Policy change will be facilitated by the establishment of an ECLIPSE Policy Network, with policy makers from across the three ECLIPSE countries.
 This network will promote knowledge mobilisation from researchers to policy makers and encourage knowledge exchange among policy makers through the sharing of ‘best practice’.

 A transcontinental ECLIPSE consortium will be established for the duration of the ECLIPSE programme, aimed at promoting rapid cross-cultural knowledge exchange between the countries.

 ECLIPSE will generate a comprehensive and robust knowledge base of CL, through the publication of systematic and scoping reviews, qualitative and ethnographic papers, and implementation evaluation papers on the ECLIPSE interventions.
 A key contribution will also be the creation of a biopsychosocial model of CL in LMICs, which will be embedded in the syndemics theoretical framework to understand how this disease intersects with local economic, social and cultural factors.

-A network of constituents (including patients, community stakeholders, healthcare practitioners and policy makers) will be developed to drive forward routine implementation of ECLIPSE interventions and strategies on a national and international level in CL-endemic regions.
+A busy network of affected individuals, community stakeholders, healthcare practitioners and policy makers will be developed to drive forward routine implementation of ECLIPSE interventions and strategies on a national and international level in CL-endemic regions.
 Policy makers will be firmly involved in ensuring the sustainability of the ECLIPSE interventions through the ECLIPSE Policy Network.